jymchng/python-newtype-dev/docs/advanced-topics/type-inheritance.md

 # Type Inheritance and Composition

-This guide covers advanced topics related to type inheritance and composition using Python NewType.
+This guide covers advanced topics related to type inheritance and composition using python-newtype.

 ## Multiple Inheritance

-Python NewType supports multiple inheritance, allowing you to combine functionality from multiple base types:
+python-newtype supports multiple inheritance, allowing you to combine functionality from multiple base types:

 ```python
 from newtype import NewType